 Roberto Ramirez (’72) has retired after teaching mathematics and physics for many years at Windsor High School and bilingual mathematics and science in the Department of Chicano and Latino Studies at SSU.
 Honored with a $15,000 Outstanding High School Teachers of America award by the Carlston Family Foundation in 2001, he was one of SSU’s Distinguished Alumni in 2002.

 Linda Rarey (’88) is a nuclear medicine technologist at Santa Rosa Memorial Hospital.
-She also performs PET/CT scans for DMS, a mobile imaging company.a.edu/~xho/" target="_blank">Radiologic Technology at Santa Rosa Junior College and a lecturer at SSU.
+She also performs PET/CT scans for DMS, a mobile imaging company.
+For eighteen years she was a clinical coordinator and instructor in Radiologic Technology at Santa Rosa Junior College and a lecturer at SSU.
 She earned a master’s degree in an interdisciplinary major, Aging and Medical Facilities, at SSU in 1997.

 Jim Rector (’76) has retired after 23 years as a network operations specialist with Sprint in Sacramento.
 He now works part-time for the California Department of Parks and Recreation at Lake Oroville State Recreation Area.